lexykj/TheDjinns-Group10/docs/Project_Plan.md

         - **Impact:** This will create extra work for the developer.
 They will need to add functionality to the map where lot owners can mark their locations.
         - **Pros:** Customers will be able to see the general area of their reserved parking spots.
         - **Cons:** The map is not as versatile and does not use GPS to guide users to the marked locations.
+5. **Task:** Add independent lot owners
+    - **Likelihood:** Medium
+    - **Severity:** Medium
+    - **Consequences:** Loss of revenue.
+Without independent lot owners, there won't be as many parking spots for sale.
+    - **Workaround:** List independent parking spots through university parking lots.
+        - **Difficulty:** Medium
+        - **Impact:** This would create an hour of two of work for the developers to add the functionality to the university lot owners' page to add parking spots that aren't in their specified lots.
+        - **Pros:** The university would be able to control who they allow to sell parking spots.
+        - **Cons:** The ease of listing a parking spot would become more difficult, requiring the independent owners to go through the university instead of directly through the system.

 ## Configuration Management
 See the README.md in the Git repository.